 THE MUSICAL JOURNEY of ALLAN THOMAS

-My musical adventure began in Brooklyn NY when, at age 12, I joined an A Capella vocal group, performing at local events.
-At age 18, I signed my first solo record deal with noted producer Huey P. Meaux, who released my first single on Scepter Records.
+Allan Thomas’ musical adventure began in Brooklyn, NY when, at age 12, he joined a doo-wop vocal group, performing at local events.
+At age 18, he signed his first solo record deal with famed producer Huey P. Meaux, and released his first single on Scepter Records.

-Becoming a songwriter at 19, I soon played the coffee house circuit in Greenwich Village, and in 1971 Sire Records released my first album of original songs ‘A Picture’ produced by Richard Gottehrer.
-To support the album I toured the US opening for acts such as Cannonball Adderley Quintet, Weather Report, Richie Havens, Mark Almond Band, and elder blues men Bukka White and Arthur Crudup.
+Becoming a songwriter at 19, Allan soon played the coffee house circuit in Greenwich Village backing himself on acoustic guitar.
+In 1971 Sire Records released his first album of original songs ‘A Picture’ produced by Richard Gottehrer.
+To support the album he toured the US opening for acts such as Cannonball Adderley Quintet, Weather Report, Richie Havens, and elder blues men Bukka White and Arthur Crudup.

-In 1972, I was invited to improvise vocals on the Cannonball Adderley Quintet song ‘Behold’ under the nom de plume Arthur Charma, which appeared on the groups ‘Soul of the Bible’ concept album, featuring Cannonball and Nat Adderley, and George Duke.
-I also sang improvisational vocals with the quintet at the Troubadour and Lighthouse clubs in Southern California.
+In 1972, Mr Thomas was invited to improvise vocals on the Cannonball Adderley Quintet song ‘Behold’ under the nom de plume Arthur Charma, which appeared on the groups ‘Soul of the Bible’ concept album, featuring Cannonball and Nat Adderley, and George Duke.
+Subsequently he sang improvisational vocals with the quintet at the Troubadour and Lighthouse clubs in Southern California.

-In the late seventies I was a staff songwriter for ABC Music, and moved to Kauai, Hawaii in 1983 and never looked back.
-He released his second album ‘The Island’ on my own Black Bamboo Recordings label in 1989.
-The CD was produced and mixed by Stephen Barncard, and featured Russell Ferrante of The Yellowjackets, and Michael Ruff on piano and keyboards and his life-long sidekick in music, Bryan Kessler on Guitar.
+In the late seventies AT lived in Malibu, CA was staff songwriter for ABC Music.
+Seeking fresh inspiration he moved to Kauai, Hawaii in 1983 and never looked back.
+He released his second album ‘The Island’ on his Black Bamboo Recordings label in 1989.
+The CD was produced and mixed by Stephen Barncard (Grateful Dead-Crosby & Nash) and featured Russell Ferrante of The Yellowjackets, Michael Ruff on piano and keyboards and his life-long sidekick in music, Bryan Kessler on Guitar.

-1997 found me releasing my third album ‘Coconut Culture’, which was produced, recorded and mixed by industry veteran Mike Shipley.
-The CD featured a duet with Graham Nash of Crosby Stills & Nash on the song ‘The Navigator’.
-On this record I begin using several alternate guitar tunings that were gifts from David Crosby.
+‘Coconut Culture’ Allan’s 3rd album released in 1997 was produced, recorded and mixed by another industry heavy the much respected Mike Shipley.
+The record featured a duet with Graham Nash of Crosby Stills & Nash on the song ‘The Navigator’.
+On this record Allan begins utilizing several alternate guitar tunings that were gifts from David Crosby.

-From 1998 to 2004 I moonlighted as a DJ at KKCR Kauai Community Radio.
+From 1998 to 2004 Allan moonlighted as a DJ at KKCR Kauai Community Radio.

-In 2005, I was assistant engineer on Donald Fagen’s (Steely Dan) third solo CD ‘Morph The Cat’ which earned Fagen a 2006 TEC award for outstanding creative achievement for best record production album from Mix magazine, and a Grammy for best surround sound CD.
-I also had the great fun and fortune to play rhythm guitar and sing backing vocals for both Fagen and Todd Rundgren in a benefit concert in March of 2005.
+Allan Thomas was assistant engineer on Donald Fagen’s (Steely Dan) third solo CD ‘Morph The Cat’ He also had the great fortune to play rhythm guitar and sing backing vocals for both Fagen and Todd Rundgren in a benefit concert in March of 2005.

-In October of 2007, I released my fourth album ‘Making Up For Lost Time’, was released in 2007.
-Once again joined by Graham Nash singing backing vocals on the song ‘Ray Of Hope’, along with James Taylor’s bassist Jimmy Johnson, and Tris Imboden of Chicago on drums.
+Allan’s fourth album ‘Making Up For Lost Time’, was released in 2007.
+Once again joined by Graham Nash on backing vocals, it featured James Taylor’s bassist Jimmy Johnson, and Tris Imboden of Chicago on drums.
 The self-produced record also features Kauai musicians extraordinaire Ken Emerson on slide guitar and lap-steel, and Michael Ruff on keyboards and backing vocals.

-In November of 2011, Black Bamboo Recordings released my fifth studio album ‘Deep Water’.
-Produced by yours truly and Mixed by 2012 Grammy award winner Mike Shipley.
-The CD features David Crosby, Graham Nash, and members of the Bonnie Raitt, James Taylor, Neil Young, CSN, Van Morrison and Yellowjackets bands, plus local Kauai standouts Bryan Kessler, Michael Ruff, Ken Emerson, Kirk Smart, and Kauai songbird Anjela Rose.
+2011 saw the release of Allan’s fifth studio album ‘Deep Water’.
+Produced and recorded by AT and Mixed by 2012 Grammy award winner Mike Shipley.
+The CD features David Crosby, Graham Nash, and members of the Bonnie Raitt, James Taylor, Neil Young, CSN, Van Morrison and Yellowjackets bands.

-In May of 2012 ‘Deep Water’ was nominated for Rock Album of the Year in the Hawaii Academy of Recording Arts 2012 Na Hoku Hanohano Music Awards. http://www.nahokuhanohano.org/blog/?p=322
+In 2012 ‘Deep Water’ was nominated for Rock Album of the Year in the Hawaii Academy of Recording Arts 2012 Na Hoku Hanohano Music Awards.